godotengine/godot-docs/classes/class_editortranslationparserplugin.rst

-To add a translatable string associated with context or plural, add it to ``msgids_context_plural``:
+To add a translatable string associated with a context, plural, or comment:

 .. tabs::

  .. code-tab:: gdscript

-    # This will add a message with msgid "Test 1", msgctxt "context", and msgid_plural "test 1 plurals".
+    # This will add a message with msgid "Test 1", msgctxt "context", msgid_plural "test 1 plurals", and comment "test 1 comment".
-    msgids_context_plural.append(["Test 1", "context", "test 1 plurals"])
+    ret.append(PackedStringArray(["Test 1", "context", "test 1 plurals", "test 1 comment"]))
     # This will add a message with msgid "A test without context" and msgid_plural "plurals".
-    msgids_context_plural.append(["A test without context", "", "plurals"])
+    ret.append(PackedStringArray(["A test without context", "", "plurals"]))
     # This will add a message with msgid "Only with context" and msgctxt "a friendly context".
-    msgids_context_plural.append(["Only with context", "a friendly context", ""])
+    ret.append(PackedStringArray(["Only with context", "a friendly context"]))

  .. code-tab:: csharp

-    // This will add a message with msgid "Test 1", msgctxt "context", and msgid_plural "test 1 plurals". msgidsContextPlural.Add(["Test 1", "context", "test 1 Plurals"]);
+    // This will add a message with msgid "Test 1", msgctxt "context", msgid_plural "test 1 plurals", and comment "test 1 comment". ret.Add(["Test 1", "context", "test 1 plurals", "test 1 comment"]);
-    // This will add a message with msgid "A test without context" and msgid_plural "plurals". msgidsContextPlural.Add(["A test without context", "", "plurals"]);
+    // This will add a message with msgid "A test without context" and msgid_plural "plurals". ret.Add(["A test without context", "", "plurals"]);
-    // This will add a message with msgid "Only with context" and msgctxt "a friendly context". msgidsContextPlural.Add(["Only with context", "a friendly context", ""]);
+    // This will add a message with msgid "Only with context" and msgctxt "a friendly context". ret.Add(["Only with context", "a friendly context"]);